Pattuvam: Demographics

 As of the 2011 Census, Pattuvam village had a population of 15,659 of which 7,214 are male and 8,445 are female.
 The number of children between the ages of 1 and 6 is 1,813, making up 11.6% of the total.
 The average sex ratio was 1171, which is higher than the Kerala state average of 1084.
 The child sex ratio is 962, lower than the Kerala average of 964.
 It has a lower literacy rate compared to Kerala, reaching 91.04%, compared to Kerala's 94%.
 The male literacy stands at 96.2% while the female literacy rate is 86.8%.

 Geography

 Surrounded by the river on all sides except the east, where it shares a boundary with Taliparamba, Pattuvam has rich biodiversity.
 Pattuvam made history in the 2010s when it used its autonomy to assert its right to protect local biodiversity.

 The Panchayat consists of mini-villages including Mangalasseri, Muthukuda, kavungal, Pattuvam, Muriyathode, Mullool, Ariyil, Kunnaru, Parappool, and Vellikkeel.

 Governance

 The panchayat is ruled by the left front led by President Miss Sreemathi.P.

 Temples

-Vadakke Kavu (Panchuruli Temple), Kunhimathilam Temple, Valiyamathilakam Temple, Karayapath Kathivanoor Veeran Temple, Cheriyamrambu Sree Narasimha Murthy Temple, Muthukuda Siva temple, Parappool kavu and Parappool Sree Maha Vishnu Temple are some of the temples there.
+Vadakke Kavu (Panchuruli Temple), Kunhimathilam Temple, Valiyamathilakam Temple, Karayapath Kathivanoor Veeran Temple, Cheriyamrambu Sree Narasimha Murthy Temple, Muthukuda Siva temple, Karikkal Sree Mahavishnu-Gopalakrishna temple, Parappool kavu and Parappool Sree Maha Vishnu Temple are some of the temples there.